vertica/VerticaPy/docs/source/user_guide_full_stack_to_json.rst

 Connect to Vertica
 --------------------

 For a demonstration on how to create a new connection to Vertica, see :ref:`connection`.
-In this example, we will use an existing connection named 'VerticaDSN'.
+In this example, we will use an existing connection named ``VerticaDSN``.

 .. code-block:: python